belle2/basf2/analysis/doc/FullEventInterpretation.rst

 General Workflow Concept
 ************************

-The `b2luigi` workflow of running FEI on grid is constructed from 4 building blocks
+The `b2luigi` workflow of running FEI on grid is constructed from 4 building blocks contained in `fei_grid_workflow.py <https://github.com/ArturAkh/FEIOnGridWorkflow/blob/main/fei_grid_workflow.py>`_:

 * ``FEIAnalysisTask`` and ``FEIAnalysisSummaryTask``: these tasks are performed to produce FEI training inputs based on `mdst` samples.
 They are used to run a `basf2` steering file for FEI on grid using `gbasf2` as grid submission tool.
 In one instance of ``FEIAnalysisSummaryTask``, several instances of ``FEIAnalysisTask`` are created, based on the provided dataset list.
 This allows to run this step on an unlimited number of input files.
 * ``MergeOutputsTask``: After all outputs produced by ``FEIAnalysisSummaryTask`` are downloaded, they need to be merged into a single file to be able to run the MVA training on it.